suffolklibraries/lgc/content/collections/events/youth-mural-painting-13-05.md

       -
         type: text
         text: " The workshops were designed to create ideas for the final artwork and give young people involved an opportunity to inspire the community through public art.\_"
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'An official launch of the murals will take place in the morning of Saturday the 28th May 2022, at 10am at St.Peters Dock everyone is welcome!'
+  -
     type: heading
     attrs: